enpointe/activity/README.md

 ## Work outstanding

 * Add ability to log exercise workouts
-* Add exercise HTTP methods
 * Improve unit test
     * Investigate how to mock database calls
 * Integration Level testing
 * Create custom error types so that more realistic https status code can be returned when a error occurs at the database level due to bad data in request
 * Add database configuration for security
 * Add mechanism for prepopulating database with Exercises
+    * mongoimport is available via [mongo tools](https://github.com/mongodb/mongo-tools)
 * Examine whether view code should have some context cancel in it.
 See [Stack Overflow question](https://stackoverflow.com/questions/47179024/how-to-check-if-a-request-was-cancelled)
 * JWT secret key needs to be configurable.
     * Consider creating configuration file for this